itsneyoa/skystats/README.md

     - `Skills` respective skill level required for skill based roles

 ### Roadmap
-- [ ] Allow mentioning people as a valid ign
 - [ ] Scale bot up to work in multiple servers
 - [ ] More bot information
     - Uptime